Workbot triggers for Slack

 When you send a URL in Slack, you can have Workbot provide certain information into the channel for everyone to see.
 For example, you can send a Salesforce lead URL into your sales channel and Workbot will automatically send a message showing more information about that particular lead.

-Simply select the application in the trigger (Currently only Salesforce and Github), and select the Document, and set up your actions as you prefer.
-By default, giving a Salesforce or Github URL in a channel that Workbot is in will trigger a prompt from Workbot asking you if you want to show details of the content of the URL that you have sent.
+Select the application in the trigger (Currently only Salesforce and GitHub), and select the Document, and set up your actions as you prefer.
+By default, providing a Salesforce or GitHub URL in a channel that Workbot is in triggers a prompt from Workbot.
+This prompt asks if you plan to display details of the content of the URL that you have sent.
 Select yes to trigger the recipe.
-You can also edit the recipe in Workato if you want to have more or fewer fields included in the message.
+You can also edit the recipe in Workato if you plan to have more or fewer fields included in the message.

 # New dynamic menu event

-value to retrieve a list of records (from another app, for example, Salesforce) to return to the main recipe (i.e. the recipe that posts the dialog where the select
+Use this typeahead value to retrieve a list of records (from another app such as Salesforce) to return to the main recipe (for example, the recipe that posts the dialog where the select field is).

 You can return the list of records to the dynamic menu by using the Return menu options action.
 Hence, this trigger should always be paired with a Return menu options action.